shishupal082/ftp-application/FTP/app_readme.txt

 All other event added for tracking, only change on resource file and ftpApplication file
     - no logical change

-Create table 'event_data' in ftpapp database and file 'event_data.csv' in config-files directory
+Create table 'event_data' in ftpapp databaseParams and file 'event_data.csv' in config-files directory

 event tracking required
     - register success